vmware/vic/machines/devbox/README.md

 This box is an Ubuntu 15.04 VM with the following setup by default:

-* Docker daemon with port forwarded to localhost:12375
+* Docker daemon with port forwarded to the Fusion/Workstation host at localhost:12375

 * Go toolchain